These 13 Columbus Parks and Playgrounds will keep your kids from being bored this summer in Columbus!

 - 2405 Wickliffe Rd, Upper Arlington, Ohio 43221

 Here’s a unique park to check out this summer!
 This park is the playground for Wickliffe Progressive School and is only available during non-school hours.
+Rumor has it this playground’s days are numbered so check it out while you still can!

 This park made up of a large, wooden structure also known as the Castle Park, and my kids love running around in here!
 There are also swings and, on the other side of the school, another play area set up like a little town.
 Restrooms are not available.